What is a Hospice IDG Meeting and Who Should Attend

 Which patients are included in length of stay calculation?

 The length of stay calculation assumes that only discharged patients are considered in the calculation – since the formula expressly refers to the patient discharge date.
 When only discharged patients are considered (whether live discharges or discharges due to death), the hospice provider only has a backward-looking view on performance relating to length of stay.
 For example, if a hospice provider has been providing service to a patient for 12 months and the patient is still on service, the patient will not be included in the traditional average length of stay metric – since the patient has not yet been discharged.
 On the other hand, once the patient is discharged the patient’s length of stay will be at least 365 days since the patient – while still currently active – has already been on service for 365 days.
-If active patients are considered in a length of stay calculation, it gives a hospice provider a metric that can be used to highlight patients whose charts and care may benefit from review.
+If active patients are considered in a length of stay calculation, it gives a hospice provider a metric that can be used to highlight patients whose clinical charts and documentation of care may benefit from additional review.

 What length of stay metrics should be calculated?